Iran's Guards head warns protesters: 'Today is last day of riots' | Law-Order

 PROTESTERS ON TRIAL The widely feared Revolutionary Guards, an elite force with a track record of crushing dissent which reports directly to Supreme Leader Ayatollah Ali Khamenei, have not been deployed since demonstrations began last month.

-But the warning by Salami, who was speaking at a funeral of victims killed in an attack this week claimed by Islamic State, suggests Khamenei could unleash them in the face of relentless demonstrations now focused on toppling the Islamic Republic.
+But the warning by Salami suggests Khamenei could unleash them in the face of relentless demonstrations now focused on toppling the Islamic Republic.
 Videos posted on social media by activist groups purported to show protests at a number of universities across the country in cities including Kerman, Mashhad, Qazvin, Ahvaz, Arak, Kermanshah, Yazd and a dozen campuses in the capital, Tehran.

 The activist HRANA news agency posted a video which it said showed protests at a university holding hands in a large circle and chanting: "If we don't unite, we will be killed one by one."
-HRANA said 272 protesters had been killed in the unrest as of Friday including 39 minors and 34 members of the security forces.
-Nearly 14,000 people have been arrested in protests in 129 towns and cities and some 115 universities.
+HRANA said 272 protesters had been killed in the unrest as of Friday including 39 minors.
+Some 34 members of the security force were also killed.
+Nearly 14,000 people have been arrested in protests in 129 towns and cities and some 115 universities, it said.

 A hardline Revolutionary Court began the trials of some of the 315 protesters charged so far in Tehran, at least five of whom are accused of capital offences, the official news agency IRNA reported.
 The defendants include a man accused of hitting and killing a police officer with his car and injuring five others, IRNA said.
 He is charged with "spreading corruption on earth", an offence punishable by death under Iran's Islamic laws.